Our Serviced Apartments in Bristol

 Gloucester Road is Europe’s longest street of independent shops, with fantastic organic foods, clothes, street art and antiques.

-It’s also the home of SACO Apartments, and a city we all love!
+It’s also the home of SACO Apartments, and a city that we all love!

 Bristol is an easy city to get to – it’s less than two hours from London Paddington by train, with direct lines to Birmingham, Edinburgh, Exeter and Portsmouth, and an international airport just eight miles from the city centre.

-Once you’re here, you’ll find that all of our serviced apartments in Bristol city centre are just a short taxi ride away, or a short stroll if you want to get your bearings.
-Bristol is a great city to explore on foot, from the historic Harbourside to Clifton Village and the beautiful Downs overlooking Clifton Suspension Bridge.
-Buses throughout the city are good value and cover the whole region, or you can hail one of Bristol’s famous blue taxis directly from your Bristol serviced apartment.
+Once you’ve arrived at Temple Meads Station you’ll find that all of our serviced apartments in Bristol city centre are just a short taxi ride away, or a short stroll if you want to get your bearings.
+Bristol is a great city to explore on foot, from the historic harbourside to Clifton Village and the beautiful Downs overlooking Clifton Suspension Bridge.
+Buses cover the whole region, or you can hail one of the famous blue taxis directly from your Bristol serviced apartment.

-But if you prefer two wheels, you’ll be delighted to discover that Bristol is considered Britain’s best city for cycling, with a superb network of cycle ways that will take you all over the city, and even out to Bath and the Somerset countryside.
+If you prefer two wheels, you’ll be delighted to discover that Bristol is considered Britain’s best city for cycling, with a superb network of cycle ways that will take you all over the city - and even out to Bath and the Somerset countryside.
 Yobikes has also recently been introduced to Bristol, a completely new style of shared-cycling - ‘Get around for just £1.’

-Bristol hosts some brilliant festivals through the year – the biggest and best include the Bristol Harbour Festival in July, a free family festival which attracts hundreds of thousands of visitors for amazing food, dance, music and watery fun.
+Bristol hosts some brilliant festivals throughout the year – the biggest and best include the Bristol Harbour Festival in July, a free family festival which attracts hundreds of thousands of visitors for amazing food, dance and music.

-Then, in August Europe’s biggest hot air balloon event comes to town – the Bristol Balloon Fiesta runs for four days, with hundreds of balloons taking off every day if weather permits!
+Then, in August, Europe’s biggest hot air balloon event comes to town – the Bristol Balloon Fiesta runs for four days, with hundreds of balloons taking off every day - if weather permits!
 We'd recommend booking one of our short stay apartments in Bristol at this time of year if you can, as the Balloon Fiesta is one of the most magical events that happens in our city.